 The thing about infatuations, though, is that they don’t stand the test of time.
 Habits which were once endearing become annoyances.
 In the car’s case, she is loud.
 She runs up the credit cards.
 And, let’s face it, she’s something of a slob.

 But she’s been working on herself, and with amazing success.
 This is no mere facelift.
-With the advent of electric vehicles, be prepared to fall in love with the car all over again.
+With the rise of electric vehicles, be prepared to fall in love with the car all over again.

 Money, money, money